pnp/sp-dev-fx-webparts/.github/ISSUE_TEMPLATE.md

 ## Expected or Desired Behavior

 > _If you are reporting a bug, please describe the expected behavior.
 If you are suggesting an enhancement please describe thoroughly the enhancement, how it can be achieved, and expected benefit.
-For sample requests, please explain what you'd like the example to demonstrate._
+For sample requests, please explain what you'd like the sample to demonstrate._
 >
 > _(DELETE THIS PARAGRAPH AFTER READING)_

 ## Observed Behavior

 > _If you are reporting a bug, please describe the behavior you expected to occur when performing the action.
-If you are making a suggestion, you can delete this section._
+If you are making a suggestion, or sample request, you can delete this section._
 >
 > _(DELETE THIS PARAGRAPH AFTER READING)_

 ## Steps to Reproduce

 > _If you are reporting a bug please describe the steps to reproduce the bug in sufficient detail to allow testing.
 Only way to fix things properly, is to have sufficient details to reproduce it.
-If you are making a suggestion, you can delete this section._
+If you are making a suggestion, or sample request, you can delete this section._
 >
 > _(DELETE THIS PARAGRAPH AFTER READING)_